Meta-learning Optimizers for Communication-Efficient Learning: Experiments

-\paragraph{Local SGD-based baselines} We provide two communication efficient distributed baselines: local SGD~\citep{stich2019local} and SlowMo~\citep{wang2019slowmo}.
+Since our method focuses on improving server-side optimization and other client improving methods are orthogonal to our work, we provide two sufficient communication-efficient distributed baselines: local SGD~\citep{stich2019local} and SlowMo~\citep{wang2019slowmo}.
 An extensive hyper-parameter search is conducted for each baseline in every configuration.
-We detail the search process and report the best hyperparameters in section~\ref{appendix:baselines} of the supplement.
-For each task, we use a local batch size $B_{loc}$ of 128.
+We detail the search process and report the best hyperparameters in~\cref{appendix:baselines}.
+For each task, we use a local batch size $B_{loc}$~of~128.

-\subsection{Evaluating LAgg-A and LOpt-A in-distribution}
+\subsection{Evaluating LAgg-A and LOpt-A In-distribution}

 In this section, we evaluate our proposed optimizers on FMNIST, CIFAR-10, and ImageNet using $H=4$ iterations and $K=8$ workers.
 Following the evaluation protocol of \citet{metz2022practical}, in each case, we meta-train on a task (dataset and architecture pair) and perform evaluation on a new seed.
 That is, in distribution evaluations test the generalization of the optimizer to a new initialization of the model and new ordering of the data.
-Results reported in Table~\ref{tab:main} show that our learned optimizers, when evaluated in-distribution, enjoy faster convergence than local SGD and consistently outperform SlowMo.
-Figure~\ref{fig:main} (a) presents the training curves for ImageNet 3-Layer MLP.
-Figure~\ref{fig:in_dist}, in section~\ref{sec:extended_results} of the supplement, shows the training curves for FMNIST 2-Layer MLP (a) and CIFAR-10 CNN (b).
+Results reported in~\cref{tab:main} show that our learned optimizers, when evaluated in-distribution, enjoy faster convergence than local SGD and consistently outperform SlowMo. \Cref{fig:main} (a,b) presents the training and accuracy curves for ImageNet 3-Layer MLP. \Cref{fig:in_dist}, in~\cref{sec:extended_results}, shows the training curves for FMNIST 2-Layer MLP (\cref{fig:in_dist-a}) and CIFAR-10 CNN (\cref{fig:in_dist-b}).
 We observe that LAgg-A and LOpt-A consistently converge faster than all other baselines from the start of training.
-Note that SlowMo is well-tuned and represents a very competitive approach in the class of methods that perform local updates \cite{wang2019slowmo}.
+Note that SlowMo is well-tuned and represents a very competitive approach in the class of methods that perform local updates~\citep{wang2019slowmo}.